aspose-cells/Aspose-Cells-Tutorials/cells/spanish/java/spreadsheet-automation/excel-automation-with-java/_index.md

 	Absolutely!
 Aspose.Cells can be used in server-side applications for batch processing.

-###  ¿Aspose.Cells es adecuado para grandes conjuntos de datos?
+###  ¿Es Aspose.Cells adecuado para conjuntos de datos grandes?

 	Yes, it's optimized for handling large Excel files efficiently.